-Throughout our lives, our DNA endures injury through external and internal factors every day.
-As we age, we begin to lose the ability to repair our DNA, which can cause a variety of illnesses and eventually death.
+Throughout our lives, our DNA endures assaults from ordinary external and internal factors every day.
+As time passes, our DNA accumulates damage, which may contribute to aging and eventually death.
 For those of us who want to live long and healthy lives, excessive damage to our DNA can keep us from reaching our goals.

-DNA damage is a fact of life, and it causes things like inflammation, loss of function, and chronic illness that lead to death.
+DNA damage is a fact of life.
 While minimizing DNA damage in the first place is the best option, efforts to repair DNA can be helpful for maintaining lasting health.

 If you are wondering what steps you can take to help repair damage to your DNA, one answer could be blueberries.
 Studies have shown that blueberries have robust abilities to improve our DNA.
 The brain-protecting, memory-boosting, longevity-promoting powers of blueberries have been understood for a long time, but newer studies show that blueberries can delay the process of aging through a number of mechanisms, including DNA repair.

 Not only have researchers observed the DNA-repairing abilities of blueberries in lab-based studies, but an impressive study on humans corroborates these findings.
 Healthy study participants ingested either a control substance or 300 grams of blueberries.
 After an hour, oxidation-induced DNA damage fell by 18% in the volunteers who took the blueberry supplement compared to those who took the control substance.
 Although 300 grams of blueberries is a sizeable serving, the fact that it was able to suppress DNA damage so quickly makes this study particularly impressive.